- Credit Report vs. Credit Score vs. Credit File Disclosure

 The FTC and state attorneys general have filed actions against those who pursue these fraudulent practices.
 Beware of organizations that guarantees to remove late payments, bankruptcies, or similar information from a credit report, and charges a large amount of money to do so.
 Keep away from organizations that are reluctant to give out their address or one that pushes you to make a decision immediately.

-It is important to keep in track with your financial state, and keep in touch with your credit report.
+It is important to keep a track of your financial state, and keep in touch with your credit report.
 A copy of your credit report can help you ensure that all the information about you is accurate, complete, and up-to-date; and this act can do wonders when you apply for a loan for a major purchase like a house or car, buy insurance, or apply for a job.
 It can help you guard identify theft.
 Remember inaccurate information like that could affect your ability to get credit, or even a job.